Civlac/SRWLED-Wiki/Audio-Input-Options.md

 ### Squelch
 The volume reactive routines (starting with a single *), support a squelch or background noise suppression.
 This can be configured near the bottom of the LED Settings page.

+### Gain
+Line-in signals are typically much lower than that of some of the microphones.
+Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a 1.0 gain up to a 5.0 gain for the volume reactive routines (only).